StefKats/FPGAs/README.md

 Larger NN models can be compressed via quantization aware training, pruning and combining weights to be run with low latency and power consumption

-Compressed NNs can be translated by HLS4ML then, vivado
+Compressed NNs can be translated to by HLS4ML to C++.
+The C++ is given to Vivado to translate into FGPA logic (Hardware description language, such as VHDL).
+The design is tested and is converted into a bitstream file which is used ro program the FPGA.

-real time inference, industry
+Real time inference, edge computing and cloud data centre processing.